Europa Uomo’s unique study examining quality of life after treatment for prostate cancer

 Findings about mental health

 In mental health, the study found that 42% of men who have been treated for prostate cancer say they are anxious or depressed to some extent.
 Which treatments are most linked with mental health problems?
-Chart M4 shows that the problems seem to get worse the more advanced the cancer, when men are more likely to be receiving ADT and chemotherapy.
+Chart M3 shows that the problems seem to get worse the more advanced the cancer, when men are more likely to be receiving ADT and chemotherapy.

 Active surveillance seems to be associated with higher levels of depression or anxiety than treatments such as radical prostatectomy and radiotherapy.
 This may be related to the long-term worry that can be brought by regular testing, and the fact that treatment decisions may still have to be made.

 The study found that men experience roughly equal levels of anxiety in the first and second line of treatment, and anxiety and depression tend to diminish after treatment ends.
 But a recurrence can affect mental health a great deal.
-More than half of the respondents who had a recurrence rate the effect on their mental health as six or more on a scale of one to ten – in other words, it had a significant effect.
+Almost half of the respondents who had a recurrence rate the effect on their mental health as six or more on a scale of one to ten – in other words, it had a significant effect.

 Findings about sexual function